we3lab/wwtp-energy-tariffs/README.md

 - **natural_gas_therm_per_hr**: natural gas delivered to the cogenerator in therms/hr

 ## Attribution
-If this dataset has been useful in your research, we would appreciate if you could cite the following data descriptor:
+If this dataset has been useful in your research, we encourage you to cite the following data descriptor from Nature Scientific Data:

 &nbsp; Chapin, F.T., Bolorinos, J. & Mauter, M.S.
 Electricity and natural gas tariffs at United States wastewater treatment plants. *Sci Data* **11**, 113 (2024).
 DOI: [10.1038/s41597-023-02886-6](https://doi.org/10.1038/s41597-023-02886-6)

 The raw data can also be cited directly from Figshare:

-&nbsp; Chapin, F. T., Bolorinos, J., & Mauter, M. S. Electricity and natural gas tariffs at United States wastewater treatment plants. *figshare* https://doi.org/10.6084/m9.figshare.c.6435578.v1 (2024).
+&nbsp; Chapin, F.T., Bolorinos, J., & Mauter, M. S. Electricity and natural gas tariffs at United States wastewater treatment plants. *figshare* https://doi.org/10.6084/m9.figshare.c.6435578.v1 (2024).

 In `bibtex` format: